datascience-mobi/2021-topic-04-team-05/Meeting_files/5_Meeting_02_06.md

 ## Plans for next week
-- SVM fortsetzen
+- Continue with SVM
-- Report zu SVM
+- Report fir SVM
-- Problem von Synthetic images lösen
+- Solve problems with synthetic images